+ What are TinySeed’s investments terms?

 - TinySeed invests $120k for the first founder + $20k per additional founder, in exchange for 8-15% equity.

-- We invest a portion up front to help with startup costs, then essentially distribute a monthly "salary" for the remainder of the program.
-If you don't need this money for living expenses, it can be invested into marketing, design, contractors, etc. to help grow the business.
+- If you don't need this money for living expenses, it can be invested into marketing, design, contractors, etc. to help grow the business.

 - We determine a salary cap with the founder based on a software engineer in the closest major city.